 Best Mosaic Countertop Ideas For Your Next Project

 When you want your kitchen, bar, or bathroom to really stand out, you should consider using a mosaic countertop.
-The reasons for moving this option to the top of your list of ideas are many: unique looks, almost infinite customizability, durability, and yes, a definite DIY aspect can be part of adding this cool and chic design element to your decor.
+The reasons for moving this option to the top of your list of ideas are many: unique looks, almost infinite customization, durability, and yes, a definite DIY aspect can be part of adding this cool and chic design element to your decor.

 If you’re new to the idea, think about how very tough mosaic tile can be.
 Back in ancient Greece and Rome, artists were mastering the art of mosaic.
 They gave us a name for the manufactured small tiles that were used to create exacting pieces that resembled paintings: “tesserae”, and they left a long-lasting legacy.
 After centuries, mosaic art from ancient times is still vibrant and beautiful, even after use as flooring and exposure to conditions far from museum standards.